t1m0thyj/omp-zowe-python-sdk-mentorship/Status Reports/Aaditya/Aaditya-Sinha-week6.md

 ```

 ### What will you do this week?
+- Complete the unit tests for `validate_schema`
-- Will start working on unit tests
+- Start working on Load profile properties from environment variables

 ### Are there any impediments in your way?
 - NA